0xVenus/0xVenus.github.io/posts/thm/gamingserver.md

 <br> Navigating to the upload directory shows a password list file and a manifesto file

-<br> now, let's download the file to our attackbox using wget
+<br> now, let's download the files to our attackbox using wget

 ![wget_for_downldin_the_files](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/6d03f9c2-3acc-4b0a-be20-deb596b53af7)